berkeley-cdss/curriculum-guide/workflows/calendar-scaler.md

 **Initial Surge:** For anticipated high-load events, like the start of a large class, the spare count is temporarily increased to handle a large number of logins in a short period (e.g., two spares could handle around 90 logins instantly).

 **Usage Count:** A short spike in large count of user login may justify more spares, while a gradual ramp-up requires fewer.
 If fewer users log in than expected, the spare count can be quickly reduced.

-In essence, this configuration allows DataHub to scale responsively based on perceived user demand.